 GE requirements satisfied by listed courses need to be made up with approved science elective courses.

-Here are some typical scenarios, based on courses from this list that a student might have taken or be planning to take:
+These scenarios are based on courses from the list above, that a student might have taken or be planning to take:

 PHYS 50 and 51 (8 units)